marco262/my_wiki/data/arr/a-realm-reborn.md

 | [Sharlayan Scholar](background/sharlayan-scholar) (Archon)         | A scholar seeking to apply their thesis to the greater world. | Investigation, Arcana or Nature or History or Religion, One language, one set of artisan's tools or one musical instrument | Library Access (Sage's Mark) |

 # Hydaelyn
-*(All files in this section are not considered reliable yet.
-WIP!)
+*(All files in this section are out of date.
+See the PDF/book for correct versions for now!)*

 * [Historical Timeline](general/timeline)
 * [The World](general/world)
 * [Beast Tribes & Primals](general/beast-tribes)